While your CRM's Lead and Contact fields map to SalesLoft Person fields, CRM Account fields map to SalesLoft Accounts (same name, keeping it simple).

-- SalesLoft does not assign default field mapping for Salesforce Sync.
+- SalesLoft does not assign default field mapping for CRM Sync.
 If you wish for information to sync between the two platforms, you must set the field mapping.

-In this article, you will learn all about Account field configuration between SalesLoft and Salesforce, including:
+In this article, you will learn all about Account field configuration between SalesLoft and your CRM, including: